grinnell-cs/csc151-dh/_eboards/eboard34-1.md

 > Option 3: Call is `(helper null (reverse values))`.

+> NOT A GOOD OPTION: Use `append`.
+It gives the right result, but it's expensive (stay tuned for Friday the 6th).

 Tail recursion seems cool.
 Why would we ever use direct recursion?

 > There are some problems that are very difficult to solve using tail recursion, but moderately straightforward using direct recursion.
+    * Quicksort

 > The tree recursion problems we're doing on Wednesday will likely involve direct recursion.
 (Helper recursion with trees is hard.)